kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0252 Smoking aboard aircraft.md

 <div>

-Cross Reference: For smoking rules of the Federal Aviation Administration, see [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md#§121.317   Passenger information requirements, smoking prohibitions, and additional seat belt requirements.|14 CFR 121.317]](c), 121.571(a)(1)(i), 129.29, 135.117(a)(1), and 135.127(a).
+Cross Reference: For smoking rules of the Federal Aviation Administration, see 14 CFR 121.317(c), 121.571(a)(1)(i), 129.29, 135.117(a)(1), and 135.127(a).

 ### §252.1   Purpose.

-This part implements a ban on smoking as defined in §252.3, including the use of electronic cigarettes and certain other devices, on flights by air carriers and foreign air carriers.
+This part implements a ban on smoking as defined in [[Volume 4/A Economic regulations/0252 Smoking aboard aircraft.md#§252.3   Definitions.|§252.3]], including the use of electronic cigarettes and certain other devices, on flights by air carriers and foreign air carriers.

 \[Docket DOT-OST-2011-0044, 81 FR 11427, Mar.
 4, 2016\]